Introducing: The NEW Officer Election Ballot

 Yes, it is more work for us to read through these ballots than it is to have an in-class election.
 But this process will allow for consistently deserving, well-chosen, and effective leaders year after year.
 Choral programs with true role models as leaders will continuously thrive as the current leaders will always set the example for the next group of aspiring leaders.

 I have modified my ballot many times over the years, especially as my program has evolved and my needs for leadership has changed.
-Here is a link to my fully editable officer ballot that you can download for free (for a limited time).
+Here is a link to my fully editable officer ballot that you can download.

 Lastly, I believe strongly in an application process, which also requires the candidates to submit a resume, cover letter, have an interview, and give a speech in front of the choir.
 The ballot is the final step to the entire decision-making process, but even on it’s own, it will significantly improve the effectiveness of our officer selections!